Curtis Institute of Music Library

-Founded by Rosalyn Tureck (1913-2003)—a keyboard artist, teacher, conductor, scholar, author, and lecturer—the Tureck Bach Research Institute was dedicated to furthering research and performance of the music of J.S.
+Founded by Rosalyn Tureck (1913–2003)—a keyboard artist, teacher, conductor, scholar, author, and lecturer—the Tureck Bach Research Institute at Curtis Institute of Music is dedicated to furthering research and performance of the music of J.S.
 Bach and preserving the scholarship, performances, and teaching of Dr. Tureck.

 Curtis has established an annual fellowship in honor of Rosalyn Tureck, to be held by a female student.
-The 2016-17 Tureck Bach Research Institute Fellow is Clara Gerdes.
+The 2018–19 Tureck Bach Research Institute Fellow is organ student Clara Gerdes.